digital-work-lab/open-source-project/05-best_practice.md

 # Work status: Environment setup

-- Are you confident with your setup (fork, local development, running your code, executing pre-commit hooks to improve code quality)?
+Are you confident with your setup, including the fork, local development, running your code, executing pre-commit hooks to improve code quality?

-    - What was particularly helpful (insights you can share with the other teams)?
+Summarize the work status per group:

 - What are the challenges we can discuss?
+- What was particularly helpful?
+Are there any insights you can share with the other teams?

 ---